Eskom September 2025 Load Shedding Schedule - Live Power Updates & Blackout Information

 Multiple false claims about "12-hour" and "18-hour" load shedding and power cuts are circulating online.View our fact-check report →

-While there is currently no load shedding scheduled - July marks the winter season in South Africa, typically bringing increased electricity demand as households use more heating and lighting.
-Here's what you need to know about potential load shedding in July 2025:
+While there is currently no load shedding scheduled - September presents unique seasonal electricity demand patterns, typically bringing varying electricity usage patterns.
+Here's what you need to know about potential load shedding in September 2025:

 - Peak hours: 5:00-9:00 AM and 5:00-9:00 PM when demand is highest

-- Weather impact: Cold fronts can significantly spike electricity demand
+- Weather impact: Weather patterns can affect electricity demand

-- Holiday impact: Mid-year holidays may affect demand patterns
+- Holiday impact: School and work schedules affect demand patterns

 Eskom's 2025 Winter Outlook